Pete Domenici: Senate career

-This was despite Domenici’s own adulterous affair at age 50 with 24-year-old Michelle Laxalt, daughter of his Senate colleague, Paul Laxalt.
+This was despite Domenici’s own adulterous affair at age 55 with 24-year-old Michelle Laxalt, daughter of his Senate colleague, Paul Laxalt.
 The affair, resulting in the birth of a son, would remain secret for decades.

 Water fees

 One of the first issues that Domenici concerned himself with was waterway usage fees, in spite of his state lacking any waterway capable of commercial traffic - although it did have a prominent railway industry.
 The idea behind a waterway usage fee was that the Army Corps of Engineers built dams and other expensive waterway projects, which the barge industry was able to use for free.
 In 1977, Domenici set himself to the task of enacting a waterway usage fee.
 After a long two-year battle with stiff lobbying on both sides, the waterway fee was finally passed along with a new lock and dam project (the rebuilding of Lock and Dam 26 at Alton, Illinois).
 Reporters attributed the passage of this fee in no small part to Domenici's legislative skill.
 The legislation was signed into law in 1978.

 The issue greatly assisted Domenici in his home state, where the railroad industry was a significant player (railroads competed with barges, and they had long wanted to end the "free ride" issue).
 The railroads donated $40,000 to Domenici's campaign, and the barge industry gave a small sum to his opponent.
-He was reelected in 1978 with 53.4% of the vote over Democratic nominee Toney Anaya, a former New Mexico Attorney General.
+He was reelected in 1978 with 53.4% of the vote over Democratic nominee Toney Anaya, a former New Mexico Attorney General who later became Governor.
 The 6.8% victory margin would be Domenici's closest election in his Senate career.